-Provides generally that the number of members of the board of directors will Provide that the number of directors will consist of one or more persons members with one vacancy since the minimum number set by our current that it can adequately represent our shareholders with six directors.
+Provides that the number of directors will consist of one or more persons within the maximum and minimum limitations set forth in our by-laws, with the exact number to be fixed in the same manner as set forth in the current certificate of incorporation.
+Currently, our board of directors consists of six members with one vacancy since the minimum number set by our current certificate of incorporation is seven.
+The board of directors has determined that it can adequately represent our shareholders with six directors.
 By placing these provisions in the by-laws, we are acting in accordance with a common practice of public corporations that provides the board of directors with more flexibility in making changes to these minimum and maximum numbers without the necessity of a vote of our shareholders that would be required if such provisions remained in our certificate of incorporation.
 Deletes the sentence related a director's term since it is similar to section 14A:6-3 of the New Jersey Business Corporation Act, which will continue to apply and provide similar rights as those contained in the current certificate of incorporation even if Proposal 3 is approved.